 Hi all!
-For the first time in awhile, I was on the receiving end of a handmade gift – a diy wood phone stand courtesy of my sister in law who must have gotten bit by the creative bug not too long ago.
-She said she followed a Pinterest tutorial to learn how to do it, and I thought I’d share it here – I even made a nice printable measurement guide (scroll to the bottom of this post to find it) to make it easier.
+For the first time in awhile, I was on the receiving end of a handmade gift instead of the giver – for Christmas I received a nice surprise in the form of a diy wood phone stand courtesy of my sister in law who must have gotten bit by the creative bug not too long ago.
+She said she followed a Pinterest tutorial to learn how to do it, and I thought I’d share it here!

 It is made to keep your smartphone in easy reach – and there is room next to it to set memo notes, or other items -no more wondering where you put all that important stuff!
 That little brass hook in the corner, I suspect that is made for your keys.

 Cool huh?
 Aren’t handmade gifts always the best kind of gifts?
 One minor criticism (which I will keep to myself ) – is it’s a little top-heavy, which I discovered when I needed to turn my tablet around longwise.
 But other than that little flaw, I thought she did a nice job!

 It’s real wood and all, stained and has that “fresh wood smell”.
 I guess creativity is a thing that runs in families.Upon closer inspection, she didn’t use any kind of glue; this is two pieces of wood with notches that connect together.

 From what I’ve heard, these are pretty hot right now…some are being made to adapt to phone docking ports.
 So if you’d like to craft your own diy wood phone stand, here is what you need!